joniles/mpxj/mkdocs/docs/howto-use-external-projects.md

 }
 ```

-The example above illustrates how we can identify a Subproject using a task's
+The example above illustrates how we can identify a Subproject by using a task's
 External Project attribute.
 Once we have identified that we have a Subproject
 we can determine where the file is located, using the Subproject File
 attribute, and the GUID of this project, using the Subproject GUID attribute.